Content Marketing· SEO Strategies & Tools

 The metrics that actually matter for B2B content:

-Per a CMI/Sitecore B2B content study, 42% of B2B marketers report measurement consistency as their top content challenge, because they’re measuring the wrong things.
+Per CMI research, 42% of B2B marketers are challenged to develop consistency in measuring content marketing ROI, because they’re measuring the wrong things.

 Pick 3-4 metrics from the list above, instrument them in your CRM and analytics, and review them weekly.
 The teams that hit predictable content-driven growth are the teams whose dashboards focus on pipeline metrics, not platform metrics.